Finite-size corrections to Fermi's Golden rule II: Quasi-stationary composite states: Unique features of QCS

-$T_0$ is the mean free time of the initial state.
-By the time $T_0$, due to the scattering with the electrons all states are scattered, and transformed to the final states.
-The sum of the kinetic-energies of the final states by the process governed by $\Gamma T$ agrees with the initial energy, but that by $P^{(d)}$ is smaller.
-We estimate the fraction of the former states and of the latter states from those states that are produced in the time interval between $T=0$ and $T=T_0$ as
+$T_{max}$ is the mean free time of the initial state.
+By the time $T_{max}$, due to the scattering with the electrons all states are scattered, and transformed to the final states.
+The number of the final states at $T_{max}$ is proportional to those that are transferred in the time interval between $T=0$ and $T=T_{max}$,